10 Best Herbal Mucillages For Dry Scalp

 lavandula angustifolia mucillage

-Lavandula angustifolia, commonly known as English lavender, contains natural mucillages that can provide soothing relief for a dry scalp.
+Lavandula angustifolia, commonly known as English lavender, contains herbal mucillages that offer significant benefits for dry scalp conditions.